Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 Supported versions include any major version released within the last 3 years.
 Within a supported major version, the latest minor version is supported, or any minor version released within the last year.

 If a version is not listed or has expired but support is required please [contact us](http://particular.net/contactus).
-For more information on the relationship between licensing and release see [release policy](/nservicebus/upgrades/release-policy.md).
+For more information on the relationship between support policy and releases see [release policy](/nservicebus/upgrades/release-policy.md).

 ### NServiceBus 5.x